simon-paris/gba.ninja/README.md

 Run `node build --opt` (the `--opt` is production mode) then `webpack`.
 Open `build/index.html`.

 (Note that emscripten is bundled with and requires a version of node that is older than the minimum required version to run webpack.
-Use and up-to-date version of node to run webpack.)
+Use an up-to-date version of node to run webpack.)

 ## TODOs
  * Fix frame drop problems